The Importance Of Visualization To Reach Your Goals

 • Imagine the music, the sounds, the smells, the whole feeling.

-• You see a lot of smiles and nervous people but, you are staying very calm.
+• You see a lot of smiles and nervous people, but you are staying very calm.

 Some examples of a Triathlete race day simulation visualization:

-This can help to ease any race day nerves.
+This can help to ease any race-day nerves.

 • The race start countdown: 10, 9,8,7...
-Are you feeling cold, warm, confident, focused, positive?
+Are you feeling cold, warm, confident, focused, and positive?
 3,2,1….Beeeep!

 • The run: visualize yourself having a good form, and then you feel strong crossing the finish line.